francisko-rezende/ioasys-campIV-pokedex/README.md

 - Removing a Pokémon from your favorite list
 ![remove-from-favs-opt](https://user-images.githubusercontent.com/39991049/156229803-2112379b-4f5e-47cf-9c4f-f6ac7f4cc428.gif)

-The app also has a modest storybook and a few tests, you can check them out like so `npm run storybook` and `npm run test`.
+The app also has a humble storybook and a couple of tests, you can check them out like so: `npm run storybook` and `npm run test`, respectively.
 Finally, this app has custom linting using `eslint` (e.g., it checks import organization), you can run check test it out using `npm run lint` or `npm run lint:fix` if you want to eslint to implement the suggestions it can straight await.
+It also uses `prettier` to ~~enforce a reasonable code style~~ help keep the code clean so even if you don't `prettier`'s plugin I got you covered (just to make sure it's clear, the linting implements prettier corrections too).

 Once again, if you're using yarn you should be able to use it, just replace `npm` with `yarn` in the previous examples.